-Advancing to doctoral candidacy after completion of the master's degree is not automatic; students whose performance has been marginal may not be approved by the faculty for advancement to the Ph.D.
-One criteria for advancing to Ph.D. candidacy is the successful completion of the Clinical Qualifying Exams (or Qualifying Paper, for nonclinical Ph.D. programs).
+Advancing to doctoral candidacy after completion of the master's degree is not automatic; for advancement to the Ph.D. the faculty may not approve students whose performance has been marginal.
+One criteria for advancing to Ph.D. candidacy is the successful completion of the Clinical Qualifying Exams (or Qualifying Paper, for non-clinical Ph.D. programs).
 Clinical students are required to take Clinical Qualifying Exams during the summer after the defense of their master's thesis (typically the summer after their third year in the program) and must defend the thesis project no later than May 15th of the year they expect to take qualifying exams.
 The Clinical Qualifying Exams (three exams on separate days) occur in early July.
 Students who fail any of the exams will be required to retake and pass that exam during the subsequent fall semester; failure to do so will result in termination from the clinical program.